-A player may not take a toilet break/change of attire break and a Medical Time-Out consecutively, unless approved by the Referee.
-A player may change her attire during a toilet break.
+An athlete may not take a toilet break/change of attire break and a Medical Time-Out consecutively, unless approved by the Referee.
+An athlete may change her attire during a toilet break.

 Any toilet break taken after a warm-up has started is considered one of the authorized breaks.
 Additional toilet breaks will be authorised but will be penalised in accordance with the Point Penalty Schedule if the athlete is not ready to play within the allowed time.